 [HISTORY: Adopted by the Borough Council of the Borough of Tyrone 5-1-2000 by Ord.
 No. 1169; amended in its entirety 8-13-2018 by Ord.
 No. 1418.
 Subsequent amendments noted where applicable.]

-No person, amusement park, municipality, fair association, corporation, partnership, or other organization or group of individuals shall conduct or attempt to conduct any public display of fireworks within the boundaries of the Borough of Tyrone or within such distance of a boundary of the Borough of Tyrone such that such display may affect the health, safety, welfare, or property of person or entities in the Borough of Tyrone, unless the person, amusement park, municipality, fair association, corporation, partnership, or other organization or group of individuals first applies and secures approval from the Borough of Tyrone for a permit authorizing such display.
+No person, amusement park, municipality, fair association, corporation, partnership, or other organization or group of individuals shall conduct or attempt to conduct any public display of display fireworks within the boundaries of the Borough of Tyrone or within such distance of a boundary of the Borough of Tyrone such that such display may affect the health, safety, welfare, or property of person or entities in the Borough of Tyrone, unless the person, amusement park, municipality, fair association, corporation, partnership, or other organization or group of individuals first applies and secures approval from the Borough of Tyrone for a permit authorizing such display.

 As used in this chapter, the following terms shall have the meanings indicated:

 - CONSUMER FIREWORKS